Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Discussion and Conclusions

+Consequently, while the models here represent likely trends based on parameter combinations favorable from previous studies, much more extensive GRMHD library studies \citep[e.g.,][]{EHTC+2025} will remain important for inferring the parameters of each of these sources.

 Although horizon scale structure will be accessible for each of these sources, they will for the most part only be modestly resolved, even for baselines to space.
 This will make other sources of information important for interpreting VLBI data.
 For example, \citet{Pesce+2022} used fits to geometric models of polarized rings, where mass and spin could be measured from the ring diameter and polarization structure respectively, to show that the ngEHT could realistically recover masses and spins for tens of sources from the ground.
+However, geometrical modelling of potential targets lack important realistic physics such as radiative transfer and optical depth, which are provided by GRMHD simulations.
 Our work reveals additional theoretical complications with respect to the inference of spin from the ring polarization structure in black hole images.
 We find that for our $i=50\degree$ models, $\beta_2$ is not the dominant polarization mode due to optical and Faraday depth effects.
 While mass inferences will not be affected by this, spin inferences may only be trustworthy for images where $|\beta_2| > |\beta_i|$ for all $i \neq 2$.
 This likely necessitates $i \lesssim 40^\circ$ \citep[e.g.,][]{Qiu+2023}, which could be determined by e.g., jet inclination measurements.
+It should also be tested if multi-frequency polarization measurements and resultant rotation measure maps can correct for this effect.

 Observing the sources described in this paper, and more, will allow studies of black hole demographics over a more expansive sample of masses, Eddington ratios, inclinations, and spins than currently accessible to the EHT.
 Imaging these sources should drive improvements in GRMHD simulations to better reproduce higher Eddington ratio sources, where radiative effects should become more important.
 In future work, refined algorithms to estimate mass and spin will be tested on the more realistic (and optically and Faraday thick) models computed in this work, as well as simulations that include the missing physical processes described above.